-- the instrument of transfer is lodged with us and is accompanied by the certificate for the shares to which it relates and such other evidence as our directors may reasonably require to show the right of the transferor to make the transfer; - the instrument of transfer is in respect of only one class of share; - 183

-- the instrument of transfer is properly stamped (in circumstances where stamping is required); - in the case of a transfer to joint holders, the number of joint holders to whom the ordinary share is to be transferred does not exceed [four]; - the shares are free from any lien in favor of the company; and - a fee of such maximum sum as the Nasdaq Global Market may determine to be payable or such lesser sum as our directors may from time to time require is paid to us in respect thereof.
+- the instrument of transfer is lodged with us and is accompanied by the certificate for the shares to which it relates and such other evidence as our directors may reasonably require to show the right of the transferor to make the transfer; - the instrument of transfer is in respect of only one class of share; - the instrument of transfer is properly stamped (in circumstances where stamping is required); and - a fee of such maximum sum as the Nasdaq Global Market may determine to be payable or such lesser sum as our directors may from time to time require is paid to us in respect thereof.

-If our directors refuse to register a transfer they shall, within three months after the date on which the instrument of transfer was lodged, send to each of the transferor and the transfere notice of such refusal.
+If our directors refuse to register a transfer they shall, within three calendar months after the date on which the instrument of transfer was lodged, send to each of the transferor and the transferee notice of such refusal.